Directory

 London, United Kingdom · Event

-Recruiting fair with strong attendance from French scaleups hiring in London.
-A key talent pipeline for French Tech companies with UK operations.
+Recruiting fair in London with strong attendance from French scaleups and international tech companies hiring UK-based talent.
+Features booth exhibitions, speed interviews, and networking sessions.
+A key talent pipeline for French Tech companies with UK operations and startups seeking to build London-based engineering teams.

 London Tech Week